Post-Newtonian factorized multipolar waveforms for spinning, non-precessing black-hole binaries: Factorized multipolar waveforms for a test particle orbiting around a Kerr black hole

 \section{Factorized multipolar waveforms for a test particle orbiting around a Kerr black hole}

 We consider a nonspinning test-particle orbiting around a Kerr black hole, and extend the factorized waveforms of Ref.~\cite{DINresum} to the case where the motion is quasi-circular and confined to the equatorial plane, that is the spinning, nonprecessing case.
-The factorized multipolar waveforms are built as~\cite{DINresum}
+The factorized multipolar waveforms are built as the production of a leading order term $h_{\ell m}^{(N,\epsilon_p)}$ and a higher order correction term $\hat{h}_{\ell m}$ consisting four factors~\cite{DINresum}

 where $\epsilon_p$ denotes the parity of the multipolar waveform.
 In the quasi-circular case, $\epsilon_p$ is the parity of $\ell+m$: $\epsilon_p=\pi(\ell+m)$.
 The leading term $h_{\ell m}^{(N,\epsilon_p)}$ in Eq.~(\ref{hlm}) is the Newtonian order waveform